stephtowch/stephtowch.github.io/content/post/2025-09-P1/index.md

 summary: "Reflections on presenting my research at the first EAWOP Small Group Meeting on workaholism in Gdańsk, where researchers gathered to exchange ideas, establish a policy document, and highlight workaholism as a pressing organizational challenge."
 slug: "eawop-sgm-gdansk-workaholism"
 projects: []
 description: "As a PhD student, I presented my research on measuring work addiction at the first EAWOP Small Group Meeting on workaholism in Gdańsk.
-The meeting brought together leading scholars, initiated policy discussions, and emphasized the importance of organizational prevention."
+The meeting brought together leading scholars, initiated policy discussions, and emphasised the importance of organisational prevention."
 ---

 ## A Milestone in My PhD Journey